 Following graduation, Emily moved to Washington, DC for an internship at a conservative nonprofit, where she went on to serve as the assistant to the executive vice president for almost five years.
 During that time, she gained extensive experience writing and editing various projects, including speeches, book forwards, op eds and letters.
 Most importantly, it was at this office where Emily met her husband Nicholas, a transplant from Wisconsin, and they married in March 2016 in Virginia, where they continue to live.

 They welcomed their first child, Evelyn Grace, just shy of their one year anniversary in March 2017, and she was joined shortly after by Thomas Fulton in June 2018.
 Emily’s experience of repeat traumatic C sections, two failed methods of NFP and a lack of resources to navigate the difficulties she faced became the driving force behind her writing and work in the area of fertility awareness.
-Emily is currently trying to identify and treat the cause of secondary infertility, and while in the process of discovering the root cause, ended up with her third surprise pregnancy.
+Beginning in 2020, Emily experienced a short stint of secondary infertility, and while in the process of discovering the root cause, ended up with her third surprise pregnancy.
 The Frases welcomed Dominic Luke via a repeat C section in September 2022.
 By the grace of God, this birth experience was a deeply healing one.
 These experiences add deep dimensions to Emily’s voice and advocacy in the field.